makersacademy/bowling-challenge/planning.md

 show cumulative scores per frame

-Display a end of game message at the end?
+Display a end of game message at the end

+Add a reload/restart/clear button!

 Need methods: